BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 > - compilation firewall to prevent recompiling the entire library for adding a new type.

-we create an `animal_view` type, which has constructor that takes a referene, and it works with anything that has a `speak` function. defined to it. it works like an interface.
+we create an `animal_view` type, which has constructor that takes a reference, and it works with anything that has a `speak` function. defined to it. it works like an interface.

 ```cpp
 class animal_view{